 Acrylic yarns take dyes more easily making for a vibrant, rich colour!
 Unlike most wool, it is machine washable without losing it shape, shrinking or shedding!
 As it is a man-made fibre, it’s hypoallergenic – perfect for those with wool allergies and suitable for people who don’t wear wool.

 Shetland wool is produced from a breed of sheep residing in the Shetland Isles in Scotland.
 These small but hardy sheep survive the harsh conditions all the while producing a very fine, silky fleece.
 In its natural form the fleece can be white, moorit (reddish brown), shaela (steel grey), and black.

 The pure wool is typically used for traditional Fair Isle knitting and the coarser wool is used for Tweed suits.
 Our neighbours from Hawick, Lovat Mill, are a weaving mill renowned for their use of wool in their Tweed textiles.
 As Shetland wool is so warm and durable, it’s perfect for our knitted hats, you can find it in some of our limited edition range.
-However, as Shetland wool is limited in supply and colour, we knit our batch production hats with a similar grade of wool from Knoll called supersoft.
+However, as Shetland wool is limited in supply and colour, we knit our batch production hats with a similar grade of wool from Knoll Yarns in Yorkshire called supersoft.

 Merino Lambswool is produced from the very first shearing of a lamb when it is around seven months old.
 As the fibres are short and fine, the fleece requires minimal processing, therefore is less likely to cause that familiar itch that comes with wearing harder wool products.
 This makes for an elastic and lightweight yarn.